Recently, the following question about an employee complaint appeared on a message board for Human Resources Professionals:

 There is clearly a genuine and impactful problem here that will affect the employee’s contribution to the company.
 And it is not the bottle-swap complaint he came forward with.
 If the problem underlying the complaint is ignored, the cost to the company will be great.
 Not only will his performance suffer, but because of the contagiousness of discontent, everyone’s performance will suffer.

-Improv training, and the employment of improv principles allows HR pros and managers to address the surface issues that arise by delving into the real problems underneath.
+Adeptability training, and the employment of Adeptability principles allows HR pros and managers to address the surface issues that arise by delving into the real problems underneath.
 And, by extension, they can elevate the work efforts and work products of their people, not by putting bandages on deep wounds, but by fostering health.